-I did not fish here or guide here in 2017.
+I did not fish here or guide here in 2017 or 2018.
 Tiger musky fishing was reportedly fair here.
 I didn't hear much about the other species.

 Otisco Lake is special among Finger Lakes.
 It was originally about 15' to 20' lower than it is now.
 The lake's level was first raised during the filling of the canal system - in effect flooding the original shoreline.
 Then it was raised again.
 I believe the same thing was done on Skaneateles Lake too (one time.)
 This lake also does not have a standard New York State launch on it (though one is currently being built,) so anglers with medium to large boats are forced to launch at one of two marinas at $9 a pop.
 Boat traffic is generally light on this lake, though weekends in the summer can be crowded here by midday.
 It's a great weekday option in the summer for bass/muskies.